 Here's Why Firefighters Are Wrapping Sequoia Trees In Aluminum Blankets

-The KNP Complex fire has now burned 23,743 acres and is 0% contained, the park said in an update Monday morning.
+The KNP Complex Fire has now burned 23,743 acres and is 0% contained, Sequoia & Kings Canyon National Parks said in an update Monday morning.
 The fire has grown by thousands of acres in each recent day.

 General Sherman looms over the north end of Giant Forest in Sequoia National Park.
-Firefighters and park officials have been on alert in recent days, as the KNP Complex fire neared the area.
+Firefighters and park officials have been on alert in recent days, as the KNP Complex Fire has neared the area.

-Intent on saving the General Sherman and other high-priority trees, firefighters wrapped sequoias in aluminum-based blankets, sheathing the trees' foot-thick bark with a man-made material to help them survive.
+Intent on saving General Sherman and other high-priority trees, firefighters wrapped sequoias in aluminum-based blankets, sheathing the trees' foot-thick bark with a synthetic material to help them survive.

 Blankets have already been used to protect houses

-The sequoias are "wrapped with house-wrapping material, kind of an aluminum-foil fabric that goes around the base of the trees," firefighter Jon Wallace, who is the operations section chief for the KNP Complex fire, said on Saturday.
+The sequoias are "wrapped with house-wrapping material, kind of an aluminum-foil fabric that goes around the base of the trees," firefighter Jon Wallace, who is the operations section chief for the KNP Complex Fire, said on Friday.

 Fire scars, or "catfaces," pose a particular threat, as they can give an opening to a new fire to attack one of the giant trees.
 As crews mop up spot fires, they're also taking care to douse any fire scars on sequoias, Wallace said Monday morning, providing an update on the effort.
 For high-priority trees, blankets were used to help cover those scars.